zupta/slate/source/includes/_track.md

 Parameter | Type | Description
 --------- | ---- | -----------
-waybill (required) | character (100 chars) | this is/are comma separated waybill numbers for which the status is required courier_partner (required) | integer | courier_partner ID of the courier on which you want to track the AWB.
-List of courier partners: http://track.clickpost.in/courier_partner account_code (required) | character (100 chars) | account code in case you have multiple accounts for same courier partner
+waybill (required) | character (100 chars) | this is waybill number [AWB Number or LR Number] that you want to register in Clickpost courier_partner (required) | integer | courier_partner ID of the courier on which you want to track the AWB.
+List of courier partners: http://track.clickpost.in/courier_partner account_code (required) | character (100 chars) | account code added in Clickpost dashboard while creating courier partner account

 ####Optional: